How landlords, estate agents and developers can get ready for viewings, view properties and reopen offices.

 - If a viewing is accompanied by a landlord or agent, we recommend that the property occupier vacates the property whilst viewings are taking place, to minimise their contact with those not in their household.
 If they remain on the grounds of their property, for example in a garden or driveway, they should maintain social distancing whilst other people are shown around the property.

-- If it is not appropriate for the property occupier to vacate their current property, even for a short time, they should make efforts to minimise contact with those outside their household by, for example, being in a different room from the individuals viewing the property and the landlord or agent accompanying the viewings.
+- If it is not appropriate or possible for the property occupier to vacate their current property, even for a short time, they should make efforts to minimise contact with those outside their household by, for example, being in a different room from the individuals viewing the property and the landlord or agent accompanying the viewings.
 Social distancing should be maintained at all times.

 - Property viewers should be advised against touching surfaces throughout the property viewing, unless absolutely necessary.
 This is particularly relevant in furnished properties, where the risk of contamination of surfaces may be higher.